-During this intensive program, Finalists across 10 artistic disciplines participate in master classes and workshops with internationally recognized leaders in their fields.
+During this intensive program, Finalists across 10 artistic disciplines participate in classes and workshops with internationally recognized leaders in their fields.
+The 2021 program, “National YoungArts Week +”, will take place virtually.

 YoungArts winners are eligible for nomination as a U.S. Presidential Scholar in the Arts, one of the nation’s highest honors for high school students who exemplify academic and artistic excellence.